samg/stealth-stars/script.md

 ### Who are we

 I'm Sam Goldstein & I'm Ben Weintraub.
-We both work at New Relic on the Ruby agent which is what we call the newrelic_rpm gem.
-Here's how you find us online...
+We both work at New Relic, which is an application performance monitoring service that can give you a lot of visibility into how you Ruby applications are performing in production.
+We work specifically on the Ruby agent which you may know as the newrelic_rpm gem.
+This is the code that runs in your app and gathers performance metrics which are sent back to our severs.

 ### What is a Performance Kata?

 Kata (型 or 形 literally: "form"?) is a Japanese word describing detailed choreographed patterns of movements practised either solo or in pairs.
-Kata originally were teaching/training methods by which successful combat techniques were preserved and passed on.
-The basic goal of kata is to preserve and transmit proven techniques and to practice self defence.
+Kata originally were teaching and training methods by which successful combat techniques were preserved and passed on.

 Dave Thomas coined the term Code Kata to describe a coding problem that you can solve over and over again to practice your programing and hone your problem solving reflexes.

 At New Relic we've been applying this concept to performance.
-Performance is an important feature of any software, and when you solve performace problems you realize that you end up solving similar problems over and over again, in different project and contexts.
+Performance is an important feature of any software, and when you solve performace problems you realize that you end up solving similar problems over and over again, in different projects and contexts.
 Practicing your ability to recognize the shape of these common problems helps you become a better programmer and deliver better software.

-If you want to try this on your own you should check out http://newrelic-ruby-kata.herokuapp.com/ which has a set of performance puzzles and instructions for setting up the app and New Relic for free on Heroku.
+If you want to try this on your own you should check out http://newrelic-ruby-kata.herokuapp.com/ which is an app you can easily deploy for free to heroku which contains a set of performance puzzles and instructions to guide you through them.

 Today though, we're going to go through another set of performance problems that we've hit on a Rails application we have been developing.
-We'll show you how we identified these problems using New Relic and how we fixed these common performance problems.
+We'll show you how we identified these problems using New Relic and how we fixed them.

 ### Stealth Stars Inc.

 Like we said at the beginning of this talk, Ben and I work on the Ruby agent team at New Relic.
 But in our spare time we've been bootstrapping a secret intellegence contracting organization called "Stealth Stars Inc."  We thought it would be really cool to run a global network of secret agents.
-As we've been growing this new business we've been writing software to help us run the company, but we've hit a few performance problems along the way.
-We're going to walk through three of these performance problems with you now and do a little live coding to show you how we resolved them in the Stealth Stars app.
+As we've been growing this business we've been writing software to help us run it, but we've hit a few performance problems along the way.
+We're going to walk through three of these performance problems and show you how we identified and fixed them in our codebase.

-### Performance Problem 1
+### Kata 1 - The big loop

-This first example is a warmup, and we've mainly just lifted it from the New Relic Ruby Code Katas, so after seeing it, you'll have a head-start there.
+At Stealth Stars we've been hiring a lot of new operatives and taking on a lot of new missions.

-One of the first things we realized as our network of operatives grew was that we had trouble keeping track of which operatives were assigned to which missions.
+As our network of operatives grew we realized we were having trouble keeping track of which operatives were assigned to which missions.
 Our operatives are so talented and on top of it that they are often assigned to multiple missions at once.
 So, we built a missions overview page in our application to list all of our active missions, along with their priority, and the list of operatives assigned to each one.
 Here's what it looks like:

 (Open http://localhost:8080/missions)